nicsuzor/wikijuris/cyberlaw/privacy.markdown

 Right to privacy is not confined to the physical world.
 In its sixty-eighth session of General Assembly, the United Nations (UN) adopted Resolution 68/177 regarding the right to privacy in the digital age.
 It recognized the increasing global trend of Internet usage and the advancement in information and communications technologies, and emphasised that the right to privacy also includes privacy in the digital world.

 While gathering of an individual’s sensitive information may be necessary for the purpose of national and public security, it must be done in compliance with the state’s obligations in international human rights laws.
-[Therefore UN called upon on States to review their legislation and practices relating to communication surveillance and collection of personal data so as to protect individual’s right to privacy, which also includes digital communications](https://www.ohchr.org/EN/Issues/DigitalAge/Pages/DigitalAgeIndex.aspx).
+[Therefore UN called upon on States to review their legislation and practices relating to communication surveillance and collection of personal data so as to protect individual’s right to privacy, which also includes digital communications](https:_www.ohchr.org/EN/Issues/DigitalAge/Pages/DigitalAgeIndex.aspx).

 ### Interference with privacy

 Under UDHR and ICCPR, the content of the right to privacy includes the term ‘interference’.
 What this essentially means is that the integrity  and confidentiality of correspondence should be guaranteed de jure and de facto, without any interception and without being opened or read.
 Any capture of communication data may potentially fall under the ‘interference’.
-[Therefore, as suggested by the Office of UN High Commissioner for Human Rights,  mass surveillance programmes adopted by many states would already be amount to ‘interfering’, and it is on the State to prove that such interception is neither arbitrary nor unlawful.](https://www.ohchr.org/EN/HRBodies/HRC/RegularSessions/Session27/Documents/A-HRC-27-37_en.doc)
+[Therefore, as suggested by the Office of UN High Commissioner for Human Rights,  mass surveillance programmes adopted by many states would already be amount to ‘interfering’, and it is on the State to prove that such interception is neither arbitrary nor unlawful.](https:_www.ohchr.org/EN/HRBodies/HRC/RegularSessions/Session27/Documents/A-HRC-27-37_en.doc)

 ### ‘Unlawful’ and ‘Arbitrary’ – Qualified rights

 The right to privacy under both UDHR and ICCPR is not an absolute right.
 It may be restricted or limited as long as it is not ‘unlawful’.
 This means that member states may implement laws that specifically authorize such derogation.
 However, member states are not unfettered.
 The implemented laws must not be in contravention with the provisions in the International Covenant on Civil and Political Rights, and should be ‘reasonable in particular circumstances’.

-In determining the reasonableness of such limitation, references may be drawn from [//Siracusa Principles//](https://www.uio.no/studier/emner/jus/humanrights/HUMR5503/h09/undervisningsmateriale/SiracusaPrinciples.pdf) and case law.
+In determining the reasonableness of such limitation, references may be drawn from [_Siracusa Principles_](https:_www.uio.no/studier/emner/jus/humanrights/HUMR5503/h09/undervisningsmateriale/SiracusaPrinciples.pdf) and case law.
 In short, they all emphasise the principles of legality, necessity and proportionality.
 Such a law has to be readily accessible and clear.
 It must be necessary and should be the least intrusive option to pursue the legitimate aim.

 ## Privacy Protection in the European Union